Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Real System

+for all initial states $\vect s^{\vect\pi}_0=\vect s$, $\forall\vect\pi$, where $\bar V^\star$ is the optimal average cost.
+We denote the optimal policy solution of \eqref{eq:gain} as $\bar {\vect\pi}^\star$.
+This optimal policy is called \textit{gain optimal}.
 The gain optimal policy $\bar {\vect\pi}^\star$ may not be unique.
 Moreover, the optimal average cost $\bar V^\star$ is commonly assumed to be independent of the initial state $\vect s$~\cite{mahadevan1996average}.
 This assumption e.g. holds for \textit{unichain} MDPs, in which under any policy any state can be reached in finite time from any other state.
 Unfortunately, the gain optimality criterion only considers the optimal steady-state distribution and it overlooks transients.
 As an alternative, \textit{bias optimality} considers the optimality of the transients.
 Precisely, bias optimality can be formulated through the following OCP:

 where $\tilde V^\star$ is the optimal value function associated to bias optimality.
 Note that \eqref{eq:value6} can be seen as a special case of the discounted setting in \eqref{eq:value1} when $\gamma=1$ and the optimal average cost $\bar V^\star$ is subtracted from the stage cost in \eqref{eq:value1}.
 Therefore, for the rest of the paper we will consider the discounted setting \eqref{eq:value1}.
 Without loss of generality we assume that $\bar V^\star=0$ in the case $\gamma=1$.
 This choice yields a well-posed optimal value function in the undiscounted setting.
 Clearly, if this does not hold, one can shift the stage cost to achieve $\bar V^\star=0$.